KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/general_event.md

     * The remote is usually above or around the console.

 5. Turn on the TV in the coffee shop too, if needed.

+6. Set up the device that is being used for projection:
+    * Enable "Extended display"
+    * Set **screen refresh rate to 50HZ** on the extended display
+      * The default is 60, but that might cause wrong projector colors, and it WILL cause running-lines effect with the camera.
+    * Set resolution to 1080p (1920x1080)
+    * On MAC devices:
+        * Turn off "True Tone"
+        * Select "sRGB-IEC..." color profile

+7. Make sure the projector is in sRGB mode (there is an "image mode" button on the remote).
+   * Some MACs reset it to "HDR SIM", that WILL NOT WORK (will cause wrong colors).

 # Setup headset